inker/snake.ts/README.md

 # snake.ts

 A simple snake game written in TypeScript.
-Works in all major browsers.
+Supposed to work in all major browsers.